ORESoftware/live-mutex/README.md

 ### Disclaimer

 Does not seem to work on MacOS, not sure why yet.
-The uWS library that is used by live-mutex apparently is not working on MacOS.
+The uWS library that is used by live-mutex apparently is only working on Linux.
 I am inquiring about that.
 This library will definitely not work on Windows.

 ## About